Prajwal-koundinya/Sales-Data-Analysis/README.md

 ---

-## 📈 Sales and Categories Dashboard
+## 📈 Sales and Categories Dashboard:

 > **Overview:** A comprehensive view of sales trends, product performance, and customer segments.